MerginMaps/docs/src/components/qgis/search_data.md

 ## QGIS project configuration

-To be able to search the attribute table of a layer, you need to first configure your [QGIS project](https://docs.qgis.org/3.10/en/docs/user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties):
+To be able to search the attribute table of a layer, you need to first configure your <QGISHelp ver="3.10" link="user_manual/introduction/qgis_configuration.html?highlight=properties#data-sources-properties" text="QGIS project" />:

 - Open QGIS Desktop with you QGIS Project
 - In the Menu > Project > Properties click on "Data Sources"